Health System’s Growth Mirrors the Local Community

 ONE OF THE REGION’S LARGEST EMPLOYERS

-Wake Forest Baptist Health is a leading academic health system encompassing Wake Forest Baptist Medical Center and Wake Forest School of Medicine.
+Wake Forest Baptist is a leading academic health system encompassing Wake Forest Baptist Medical Center and Wake Forest School of Medicine.
 It employs more than 20,000 people systemwide with 1,535 licensed beds, including its 885-bed tertiary-care hospital, children’s hospital and five community hospitals, along with more than 350 primary and specialty care clinics.

 “I came to Wake Forest Baptist because there is such growth potential here, having almost doubled in size in the last five years,” said Dr. Freischlag.